erive92d/ReadME-Gen/README.md

 ## Description

 - What was your motivation?
-To improve myself as a developer
+To improve myself as a student, and a future developer

 - Why did you build this project?
-Because I want to help myself and others create a Readme file easily
+To help myself and other developers create a ReadMe file

 - What problem does it solve?
-I had trouble with templating, and creating a table contents for Readme file
+I had problems with making table of contents for Readme file

 - What did you learn?
-I learned how Inquirer work, templating, and more
+I learned how inquirer work and how to connect between files using require and module.exports

 ## Table of Contents